benmiller314/text-demo/README.md

 4. Edit offline, syncing back and forth between cloud and local
 5. Try again with a more complicated file and talk about what happens

 For demonstration purposes, I'll lead the way –  though with your input.
-(Later, I'd like you to practice in teams – but for that, you'll start with [another repository](https://github.com/benmiller314/dsam-gh-practice).
+(In just a bit, I'd like you to practice on your own – but for that, you'll start with another repository.
 Wait for it. :)

 ## Where we are